How to get to Windsor from London

-The train from London Waterloo to Windsor and Eton Riverside runs directly and doesn’t require any changes, but it does take around 55 minutes so it is slightly longer than travelling from Paddington.
+The train from London Waterloo to Windsor and Eton Riverside runs directly and doesn’t require any changes, but it does take around 55 minutes so it takes slightly longer than traveling from Paddington.

 Trains from Waterloo to Windsor usually run every 30 minutes and are operated by South Western Railway.
 If you choose to take this route, the train will call at Vauxhall, Clapham Junction, Putney, Richmond, Twickenham, Whitton, Feltham, Ashford, Staines, Wraysbury, Sunnymeads, Datchet and finally Windsor & Eton Riverside.